Maureen See Environment and Parks Branch, Brisbane City Council.

 The only introduced selection is the species Bolusanthus speciosus (Tree Wisteria) with attractive mauve, pea flowers and an interesting bark texture.

 Further information on the seventeen trial species is given in Appendix 1.

 The field trials consist of a minimum of 100 specimens of each species planted in a variety of footpath conditions across the city using at least 10 specimens in any one site.
-Sometimes, site constraints or residents objections have resulted in less trees being planted than planned, although commonly 20 –30 specimens are planted.
+Sometimes, site constraints or residents objections have resulted in fewer trees being planted than planned, although commonly 20 –30 specimens are planted.
 Stock size is usually around 1.1 –1.3 m tall within a 250mm diameter container.

 Stock quality is seen to be a critical element, with planting stock contract grown by a nursery contracted to meet Council’s Nursery Stock Standard.
-Stock is grown at the nursery from seed specifically collected for the purpose by volunteers or nursery staff, or grown on from smaller purchased stock.
+Stock is grown at the nursery from seed specifically collected for the purpose by volunteers or nursery staff, or grown from smaller purchased stock.
 Planting takes place within either the Council’s “spring planting window” (September-November) or the “autumn planting window” (March-May).
-Plants are fertilised at planting with Osomocote and thereafter regularly watered, fertilised and weeded at the same frequency as per standard street tree early care practices (ie; a 12 month period consisting of weekly for the first month and then monthly for the next 11 months).
+Plants are fertilised at planting with Osomocote and thereafter regularly watered, fertilised and weeded at the same frequency as per standard street tree early care practices (ie; a 12-month period consisting of weekly for the first month and then monthly for the next 11 months).
 An organic liquid fertiliser (Charlie Carp) is added to the water provided at each maintenance visit.